Mange/rtl8192eu-linux-driver/README.md

 ## Changing transmit power

 Currently there is no way to change transmit power in the driver with iw or iwconfig tools, as you would with other wireless devices.
+The values returned by these tools are purely fictional on this driver.
 However, you can still manually change the transmit power at compile time by editing the file `hal/rl8192e/rtl8192e_phycfg.c` and changing the lines below: